Scene tools are available in 3D Settings:

 If your model is a point cloud, you can control the size of the points.
 See Point Clouds.

 If your model has Vertex Colors, you can switch between linear and sRGB colorspaces depending on your needs.
 See Vertex Colors.

 You can change the background that appears behind your model, or remove it completely with the On/Off switch.

 - Defined by environmental lighting

-- PRO, Premium, and Business accounts can upload custom environments
+- Pro, Premium, and Enterprise accounts can upload custom environments

 - You can control the Blur level and Background brightness